 The Southend Cliff Lift is a 130m funicular railway that opened in 1912.
 It’s the shortest funicular railway in Britain!
-A single journey is 50p.
+The lift is free to ride, but donations are welcome.
 The cliff railway is manned by volunteers so opening hours vary.

 It’s not the only way to get up the ‘hill’ though.
 If you can’t be bothered to walk up all the stairs or along the road, a free normal lift is located near the pier.
 Pier Hill Lift also has an observation platform.

 Shopping In Southend

 Overlooking Southend seafront is the Royals Shopping Centre.
 This indoor shopping centre has shops such as: Primark, Pandora, TK Maxx, Debehams and more.
 The pedestrianised High Street has a whole range of other shops too!
 If you’re coming to Southend via Southend Victoria or Southend Central train station, the High Street is the most direct route to the seafront.